ejazr83/Book-Summaries/Accelerate-ITrevolutionPress.md

 5. **Implement Test automation**  - developers are primarily responsible for creation and maintenance of automated test suites

 6. Support **Test data management** - have adequate test data, ability to acquire tests data on demand, condition data in a pipeline.
 Data should not limit the amount of tests you can run.
 Although amount of test data required should be minimised

 7. **Shift Left on Security** - Fixing security issues earlier in the pipeline will be less costly

 8. **Implement continuous delivery (CD)** - software should be in deployable state at any time

 ### Architecture Capabilities
 1. Use **loosely coupled architecture** - Boundary is on which team can test and deploy their applications on demand.
 This should be done without relying on other teams for support and services

 2. **Architect for empowered teams** - Tools to decided by practitioners

 ### Product and Process Capabilities
 1. **Gather and implement customer feedback**

 2. Make **flow of work visible** through value stream - not just within team but all the way from business through to customers.
-Included status of products and features
+Include status of products and features

 3. **Work in small batches** - work should be sliced up so that they can be completed in a week or less.

 4.Foster and **enable team experimentation** - allow teams to independent try new ideas.
 Should be combined with incorporating customer feedback, making work flow visible and working in small batches

 ### Lean Management & Monitoring
 1. Having a **lightweight change approval process**